Chunky Salsa Recipe (Pico de Gallo Salsa)

-Pico de gallo or salsa fresca or salsa bandera, this Mexican salsa is the easiest one you ca make and it goes great on everything!
-It’s only 6 ingredients and it’s traditionally a raw and vegan salsa recipe with a burst of incredibly tasting fresh ingredients.
+Pico de gallo or salsa fresca or salsa bandera, this Mexican salsa is the best chunky salsa recipe you can make and it goes great on everything!
+It’s only 6 ingredients and it’s traditionally a raw salsa recipe with a burst of flavor with incredibly tasting fresh ingredients.

-Salsa fresca means fresh salsa and bandera means flag, and it’s because the salsa has the 3 colors of the Mexican flag.
+Salsa fresca translates to fresh salsa and bandera means flag, and it’s because the salsa has the 3 colors of the Mexican flag.

 The ingredients for this salsa are super simple and you may already have them in your refrigerator most of the time.